emilioeperez/database/from-zero-to-AI-agent-hero-with-private-ai-agent-studio/lab6/lab6.md

-# Explore Data Analysis Agent to enable RAG on structured data using variation analysis
+# Lab 6: Enable RAG on structured data (table/CSV) with the Data Analysis Agent and variation analysis

 ## Introduction